-As noted in chapter 2, the NIPA production boundary for households is limited to the housing services provided by homeowners to themselves ("owner-occupied housing") and the production of domestic services (e.g., market cleaning services).
+As noted in "Chapter 2: Fundamental Concepts," the NIPA production boundary for households is limited to the housing services provided by homeowners to themselves ("owner-occupied housing") and the production of domestic services (e.g., market cleaning services).
 Thus, the rental income of households is limited to the services of owner-occupied housing.
-The provision of nonresidential properties, of rights to intellectual and natural resources, and of permanent-site housing services to tenants more closely resembles business activity; as such, it is recorded as production and income of other private business or of NPISH.
+The provision of nonresidential properties, of rights to intellectual and natural resources, and of permanent-site housing services to tenants more closely resembles business activity; as such, it is recorded as production and income of other private business or of nonprofit institutions serving households (NPISH).
 Measures of nonmarket household production, such as housework and childcare, are excluded from the NIPAs.5 The incomes associated with the production by households of other market goods and services are recorded as proprietors' income.6

 Separate measures of rental income are provided by type of property and by type of occupant.
 Specifically, for other private business, separate measures are prepared for rental income from farm and nonfarm tenant-occupied permanent-site housing, from nonresidential properties (structures, equipment, and the real estate investments of private pension plans), and from the rights to intellectual property and natural resources (recorded as royalties).
-For households and NPISH, measures are prepared for rental income from nonfarm owner-occupied permanent-site dwellings and manufactured homes, from farm owner-occupied housing, and from tenant-occupied housing owned by NPISH.
-By convention, all rental income of persons from tenant-occupied housing is recorded as other private business or as NPISH; also by convention, rental income from tenant-occupied housing is recorded as proprietors' income.
+For households and NPISH, measures are prepared for rental income from nonfarm owner-occupied permanent-site dwellings, from mobile dwellings, from farm owner-occupied housing, and from tenant-occupied housing owned by NPISH.
+By convention, all rental income of persons from tenant-occupied permanent site housing is recorded as other private business or as NPISH, as noted above; also by convention, rental income from tenant-occupied mobile homes owned by persons is recorded as proprietors' income.